YuHuang3019/EU_HW/README.md

 ### Data description
+We mainly use ERA5 data in this project.
+SMAP data is used to validate the soil moisture from ERA5 to confirm that its trend and spatial pattern is right.

 | ERA5          | Description |
 | ---      | ---       |
 | 2D Variables        |    T2m, Ts, Precip, Evapor, Potential Evapor, SWC(4 layers), LH, SH, Solar Rad, 10m UV winds|